zeux/meshoptimizer/README.md

 assert(res == 0);
 ```

 Note that index encoding assumes that the index buffer was optimized for vertex cache and vertex fetch.
-Feeding unoptimized data into the encoder will produce poor compression ratios.
+Feeding unoptimized data into the encoder will result in poor compression ratios.
 Codec preserves the order of triangles, however it can rotate each triangle to improve compression ratio (which means the provoking vertex may change).

 Decoder is heavily optimized and can directly target write-combined memory; you can expect it to run at 3-6 GB/s on modern desktop CPUs.